tompaana/teams-app-net-core-sample/README.md

 is still in preview - instead of the current v3.x.
 A reason one might have to target the preview version is the fact that while **v3.x is based on .NET Framework 4.x**, the new **v4 targets .NET Core**.
-Furthermore, the reason one might care is based on the platform their running their software; **.NET Core is multi-platform** including Linux support.
+Furthermore, the reason one might care is based on the platform their running their software on; **.NET Core is multi-platform** including Linux support.
 To learn more, visit [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/standard/choosing-core-framework-server).

 Is there any reason .NET Core/Bot Framework v4 combo wouldn't work as a basis for a Teams app?
 Not